-On Friday, 6 March, New York’s last shop dedicated solely to selling sheet music is to close its doors for the last time.
+On Friday, 6 March 2015, New York’s last shop dedicated solely to selling sheet music is to close its doors for the last time.
 Frank Music Company, which has been serving the city’s musicians for almost 70 years, reports that it has seen a sharp drop-off in customers, from between fifteen or twenty per day a few years ago to just two or three.
-Since opening in 1937, the store attracted some famous musical personalities, and built up a large collection of scores and other sheet music that it obtained through the donation of a benefactor.
+Since opening in 1937, the store attracted some famous musical personalities and built up a large collection of scores and other sheet music that is obtained through the donation of a benefactor.

 Other performers, such as the Borromeo String Quartet, have used the new technology to revolutionise the way they practice and prepare for shows.
 With the help of a Macbook, they can display each part to be played in a speicific piece on one musical score in a more practical way, without the need for frequent page turning.
 The quartet has also used the greater capacity of storage devices to digitally record all of their concerts, both for the benefit of their fans and also the members, who listen to previous performances to identify parts of the music requiring improvement.